 Specifically, Brent oil price increased by 1.09 USD, equivalent to 1.3%, to 82.65 USD/barrel.
 US WTI oil price also increased by 1.09 USD, equivalent to 1.4%, to 78.26 USD/barrel.

-OPEC raised its forecast for global oil demand growth in 2023 to 2.46 million barrels per day, up 20,000 barrels per day from its previous forecast.
+OPEC raised its forecast for world oil demand growth in 2023 to 2.46 million barrels per day, up 20,000 barrels per day from its previous forecast.
 OPEC sees demand growing by 2.25 million barrels per day in 2024, unchanged from last month's forecast.

 Craig Erlam, senior market analyst at OANDA, commented that OPEC's monthly oil market report appeared to push back demand concerns.